• Risk of exposure to hazardous chemicals at all stages of product life cycle

-Chemicals play a significant role in the manufacturing process from assisting in the fast turn around of crop production to creating beautiful vibrant and water resistant fabrics.
-However, if we are to reach the United Nations Sustainable Development Goal #6 Clean Water and Sanitation then we must make the next decade, the decade of action
+Chemicals play a significant role in the manufacturing process from assisting in the fast turnaround of crop production to creating beautiful vibrant and water-resistant fabrics.
+However, if we are to reach the United Nations Sustainable Development Goal #6 Clean Water and Sanitation then we must make the next decade, the decade of action.

-United Nation Sustainable Development Goal 6.3 states:
+United Nations Sustainable Development Goal 6.3 states:

 If we are to meet this goal then we must equip ourselves with the knowledge to take action on protecting our People + Planet.
 This goal can apply to all stages of the product life cycle from the farm to factory to customer care (washing) and end of life.
 Fashion labels serious about ethics in their supply chain need to incorporate this target into their business strategy.